Fishing Weather

-Kadavu has a typical tropical climate with the winter months being June to October and the summer being December to May.
+Kadavu has a typical tropical maritime climate with the winter months being June to October and the summer being December to May.

 In winter time, Fiji experiences the SE trade winds.
 These trades vary in strength from a light breeze to a 20kt blow and each trade usually last about 5-6 days followed by a couple of days of light Northerly winds before the next trade starts.